JaneliaSciComp/fileglancer-docs/src/content/docs/workflows/data-links.md

 ### Viewing All Data Links

 1. **Navigate to the links page**
-   - Go to `/links` in your browser (add this to the base Fileglancer URL)
+   - Click on the Data Links page link at the top
-   - See table with all currently active data links.
+   - View the table with all currently active data links.
 Sort and filter links, if desired

 ![Data Links Page](../../../assets/fileglancer-data-links-page.png)
 *The Data Links page showing all created data links with management options*